ORNL/cpp-proposals-pub/D1673/blas_interface.md

 concept instead of `basic_mdspan` to define the arguments for the linear algebra functions.
 Our investigation of this option leads us to believe that such a concept would largely replicate the definition of `basic_mdspan`.
-This proposal refers to all of its customization
-points: `extents`, `layout`, and `accessor_policy`.
+This proposal refers to almost all of its features, including `extents`, `layout`, and `accessor_policy`.
 We expect implementations to use all of them for optimizations, for example to extract the scaling factor from a `scaled_view` result in order to call an optimized BLAS library directly.
 At this point it is not clear to us that there would be significant benefits to defining linear algebra functions in terms of such a concept, instead of defining a general customization point `get_mdspan`, allowing acceptance of any object type, which provides it.
 After further